optizone/nixos/index.md

 All servers are using impermanence (`/` gets wiped at every boot) and sops to manage secrets.
-This combo creates some challenges in provisioning systems on new servers and also in configuring new, so be causious on what you really need to persist and don't forget to do so.
+This combo creates some challenges in provisioning systems on new servers and also in configuring new services, so be causious on what you really need to persist and don't forget to do so.

 ### Quick start